-Fuel Filler Cap Vent Knob (Optional Equipment for BF5D and BF6A)
+Fuel Filler Cap Vent Knob (standard or optionally applicable equipment)

 The fuel filler cap is provided with a vent knob to seal the portable fuel tank for carrying it to and from the boat.
 Open the vent by turning the vent knob counterclockwise all the way before starting the engine.
 Close the vent by turning the vent knob clockwise all the way after stopping the engine.